kaievns/the-log/posts/lead/drafts/when-to-stop-coding.md

 possible; I hope that sank in by now.
 As an EM you might fix a minor bug or two on a regular basis, just to keep your hand on the pulse of how the engineering process feels like at the moment.
-Or a principal engineer, if they're very good at what they do, might occasionally land a hand to team that struggles.
+Or a principal engineer, if they're very good at what they do, might occasionally lend a hand to a team that struggles.

 Outside of that, it really depends on how much do you actually value technical work, and how much spare time you have.
 Some of us, yours truly included, have